Numerical Analysis of Unsteady Implicitly Constituted Incompressible Fluids: Three-Field Formulation: Abstract

 \section{Abstract}

-In the classical theory of fluid mechanics a linear relationship between the shear stress and the rate of strain tensor is often assumed.
-Even when a nonlinear relationship is assumed between the shear stress and the strain, it is typically formulated in terms of an explicit relation.
-Implicit constitutive models provide a theoretical framework that generalizes this, allowing a (possibly multi-valued) implicit constitutive relation.
+In the classical theory of fluid mechanics a linear relationship between the shear stress and the symmetric velocity gradient tensor is often assumed.
+Even when a nonlinear relationship is assumed, it is typically formulated in terms of an explicit relation.
+Implicit constitutive models provide a theoretical framework that generalises this, allowing for general implicit constitutive relations.
 Since it is generally not possible to solve explicitly for the shear stress in the constitutive relation, a natural approach is to include the shear stress as a fundamental unknown in the formulation of the problem.
 In this work we present a mixed formulation with this feature, discuss its solvability and approximation using mixed finite element methods, and explore the convergence of the numerical approximations to a weak solution of the model.

 \begin{AMS} 65M60, 65M12, 35Q35, 76A05 \end{AMS}